Ece Soydam

-Ece Soydam (born 1971, Ankara) is a Turkish documentary filmmaker whose work focuses on Anatolian wildlife and Native American cultures.
+Ece Soydam (born 1971) is a Turkish documentary filmmaker whose work focuses on Anatolian wildlife and Native American cultures.
 Her documentaries have earned national and international recognition.
 Notably, Dev Kanatlar and Ormanın Sırrı: Karakulak were officially selected at the Green Screen Festival in Germany and the Innsbruck Nature Film Festival in Austria.
 She is also the founder and president of the Ankara International Wildlife Documentary Film Festival.

 Early life and education

-Ece Soydam graduated in 1992 from the Middle East Technical University (ODTÜ) in Ankara, where she studied English Language Teaching.
-She later completed graduate studies in Social Cultural Anthropology at the University of Toronto (1996–1998), and in 2002 received a certificate in ethnographic filmmaking from the Anthropology Film Center in Santa Fe, New Mexico.
+Ece Soydam was born in 1971, in Ankara, Turkey.
+She graduated in 1992 from the Middle East Technical University (ODTÜ) in Ankara, where she studied English language teaching.
+She later completed graduate studies in social cultural anthropology department at the University of Toronto (1996–1998), and in 2002 received a certificate in ethnographic filmmaking from the Anthropology Film Center in Santa Fe, New Mexico.